Du6eniuk/US_Airlines_Python/README.md

 # Tools I Used

-For this particular project I have utilized:
+For this particular project, I have utilized:

 - **Python:** The core of this analysis, enabling deep data exploration and insight generation through various libraries:
     - **Pandas Library:** For data manipulation and analysis.